 Many other states required counties to keep records of marriages long before they began registering births and deaths.
 Particularly in the Midwest, marriage records often survive back to the time of the county’s formation.
 Look for searchable collections of county marriage records (many with images of the actual books) on FamilySearch.

 Marriage bonds were issued in some eastern and southern states through the mid-1800s.
 Bonds offered assurance that an intended marriage would be legal.
 Although bonds don’t show the date the marriage occurred, they usually provide the names of the groom and the father or guardian of the bride.
 Bonds are usually grouped with other marriage records in databases.
-See an example above.
+See an example below:

 Churches often recorded births, marriages, deaths, burials and family relationships in membership and sacramental records.
 The availability of church records depends on the place and denomination.
 While established congregations often kept good registers, frontier settlements typically relied on itinerant preachers.